Financial Assistance for Birth Mothers: Helpful Resources for Adoption in Missouri

 - Housing: If you find yourself in an unsafe or stressful living situation, your adoption caseworker will make sure you have a safe place to live.

 - Mental Health Care: Choosing adoption is incredibly brave!
-You may experience a jumble of emotions throughout your pregnancy and adoption journey, and that’s totally normal and understandable.
-Luckily, Adoption Choices of Missouri offers counseling throughout your pregnancy and post placement.
+You may experience a jumble of emotions throughout your pregnancy and adoption journey, and that’s totally normal.
+Luckily, Adoption Choices of Missouri offers counseling throughout your pregnancy and post-placement.
 Your adoption caseworker will be a source of compassion and emotional support.
-If you’d like, we can also find a birth mother support group for you.
+We can also find a birth mother support group for you.

 - Legal Representation: Your rights as a birth mother will be protected.
 You don’t have to worry about any legal fees.
 If you choose to work with an adoption attorney, we will pay his or his fees.